 The freezing process remains reversible through the endo and exothermic process.
 You have noted that when a cube of ice is taken out of a refrigerator, it melts and changes into water.
 It turns again into ice when put back in the refrigerator.
 This shows that on removing the cause of change the substance returns to its original state.

 As we said earlier, The heat we are giving to a matter is the kinetic energy and this energy certainly increases the particle collisions of the matter.
 What does this mean?
-Explaining in simpler words, this means that a gaseous state has more heat energy than a liquid and a liquid has more energy than a solid-state.
+Explaining in simpler words, this means that a gaseous state has more heat energy than a liquid and a liquid has more energy than a solid state.

 When heat is supplied to a block of ice, it will turn into a liquid and when more heat is given to it, it will turn into a gaseous state.

 During the process of freezing, heat is taken out from this substance.
 For example- When water is cooled it changes into ice.
 We can easily lower the temperature of the water by placing it into the refrigerator compartment.
-Water turns into ice because energy has been extracted from it which was a reason of being liquid.
+Water turns into ice because energy has been extracted from it which was a reason for being liquid.
 So that is why Freezing is an exothermic process.

 You must remember that freezing is the reverse of melting.
-When water freezes to become ice when there is a change from a liquid state to a solid-state.
+When water freezes to become ice when there is a change from a liquid state to a solid state.

 Melting and freezing point of Water

 You also so bear in mind, the freezing point of a liquid is the same as the melting point of its solid form.
 When water is at zero degrees Celsius, it is the initial state when water starts to turn into ice.
-As the temperature becomes lower it will achieve a solid state.
+As the temperature becomes lower it will achieve a solid-state.

 Similarly, the melting point of water is also zero degrees celsius.
 It is the temperature at which ice starts its changing state.
 The temperature keeps rising more, it will move towards a gaseous state as it is achieving more heat.